Marko0Marky/syntrometry-agent-live2d/README.md

     H --> N[Metrics Panel]
 ```

-⚠️ View the diagram in GitHub or a Mermaid-compatible Markdown viewer (e.g., VSCode with Mermaid extension).
+⚠️ View in GitHub or a Mermaid-compatible Markdown viewer (e.g., VSCode with Mermaid extension).

 ---